 Ozone Disinfection Applications

 When it comes to equipment and surfaces, ozone can be highly effective too.
 Any place where plants may be getting microbial hits – like belts, nozzles, fillers and bottle washers – can benefit from ozone treatment.
-For equipment and surface sanitisation, ozonated solutions reduce water and energy consumption, minimise downtime and are simpler to integrate than other options.
+For equipment and surface sanitization, ozonated solutions reduce water and energy consumption, minimize downtime and are simpler to integrate than other options.